WordPress/blueprints/blueprints/showcase-plugin-with-media/readme.md

 ### Installing plugin

-Plugin is installed from *WordPress.org* repository.
-If your plugin is not (yet) there, you could self-host it and install id as [URLReference](https://wordpress.github.io/wordpress-playground/blueprints/steps/resources#urlreference) resource.
+Plugin is installed from _WordPress.org_ repository.
+If your plugin is not (yet) there, you could self-host it and install it as [URLReference](https://wordpress.github.io/wordpress-playground/blueprints/steps/resources#urlreference) resource.

 ### Importing media files into file system

 Here, the [unzip](https://wordpress.github.io/wordpress-playground/blueprints/steps#UnzipStep) step is used: zip all the folders in upload folder and in unzip step unpack them to respective path `/site-slug/wp-content/uploads`, where slug is the custom slug if given, e.g. for `site-slug=mysite` in URL query, path would be `/site-mysite/wp-content/uploads`.
 If custom slug is not given, replace site-slug with `wordpress`.
-In this example, all media content from 2024 year is packed as 2024 folder in *.zip* file, just as it appears in WordPress content directory.
+In this example, all media content from 2024 year is packed as 2024 folder in _.zip_ file, just as it appears in WordPress content directory.

 ### Setting defaults